waughjai/wp-settings/README.md

-WP Theme Option
+WP Settings
 =========================

-Classes for simplifying the creation of theme options, option sections, & option pages.
+Classes for simplifying the creation of general settings options, sections, & subpages.